Novelist | Singer

 How old would he be now?
 52?
 53?
 I try to imagine him at that age, but can only conjure the young face he had when I was living in Africa.
 He was my assistant in Garamba National Park in 1993 and 1995 when I was doing my Master’s field work.
 That was before the military coup, before the civil war that left the already crippled country in tatters.
 A time when Zaire existed in relative peace.

 Garamba was established in 1938 for the protection of the northern white rhinoceros and along with it, many other African megafauna.
 Atolobako and others who guard protected animals take that responsibility much the same way as soldiers who go to war.
-They carry AK-47s and patrol in the brutal African sun through twelve foot grass, at any time potentially stumbling onto water buffalo, elephants or even a pride of lions.
+They carry AK-47s and patrol in the brutal African sun through twelve foot grass, at any time potentially stumbling onto buffalo, elephants or even a pride of lions.
 Worse yet, they could encounter a camp of poachers also armed with AK-47s, or any hand-made firearm they can concoct from discarded pipe and wire.
 Poachers are often friends or neighbors, complicating an already dire political and economic situation.
 A dead poacher is also worth a ten dollar bonus; equivalent to a month’s salary (in the mid-90s).

 Atolobako was a very special man.
 We met on an excursion into the park to retrieve a rhinoceros collar that had been rubbed off in a mud hole.
 Rhinos were collared for research and protection measures.
 His first words to me were a warning of crocodiles in the Dungu River that forms the southern border of Garamba.
-It was almost dusk and we were summoning the buck, a little home-made ferry that had to be pulled by hand across the river.
+It was almost dusk and we were summoning the “bac” (French for pontoon), a little home-made ferry that had to be pulled by hand across the river.
 An old junk truck wheel and a hunk of metal hung askew on a decapitated tree nearby.
-They served as the calling card for the buck.
-No matter what time of day or night, the clanging of the wheel brought people to the other side, where they would wait until enough gathered to pull the buck across the river to our side.
+They served as the calling card for the bac.
+No matter what time of day or night, the clanging of the wheel brought people to the other side, where they would wait until enough gathered to pull the bac across the river to our side.
 As this took a while, I had jumped from the truck bed and was walking toward the river bank.

 I don’t remember in what language he spoke, but I’m certain it wasn’t English.
 It might have been a mix of French and Lingala, but I knew exactly what he was saying, and I listened.
 Atolobako didn’t speak English when I met him.
 We never really shared a language, but communicated perfectly.
 Already at our first encounter, he was looking out for me.